OldSurferDude/UniversalLightSwitch/docs/Software.md

 ## Hardware and variable initialization (Setup)

-Serial port (for debugging)
+Serial port (for debugging)<br>

-Hardware control of display backlight
+Hardware control of display backlight<br>

-The mode and font to be used by the display
+The mode and font to be used by the display<br>

-Clear the display
+Clear the display<br>

-In the zone to be used to indicate that the device is to be reset, display the word RESET in a red box
+In the zone to be used to indicate that the device is to be reset, display the word RESET in a red box<br>

-Set the host topic, derived from hostname which is provided by the hardware
+Set the host topic, derived from hostname which is provided by the hardware<br>

-On the edge of the display, display the host name
+On the edge of the display, display the host name<br>

-On the edge of the display, display the software version
+On the edge of the display, display the software version<br>

-Set calibration of touch screen from data stored in non-volatile memory
+Set calibration of touch screen from data stored in non-volatile memory<br>

-Enable the Over-The-Air program update function
+Enable the Over-The-Air program update function<br>

-Enable the Last Will of this device on the MQTT broker
+Enable the Last Will of this device on the MQTT broker<br>

 ## On connection to network and MQTT broker